Skip to main content

 What happens when the levels of these hormonal gardeners are too high or too low?
 Hormonal imbalances, whether due to age, stress, or other factors, can disrupt the delicate process of neuroplasticity.
 For instance, chronic stress leads to elevated levels of the hormone cortisol.

-While short bursts of can be beneficial, sustained high levels can be toxic to the hippocampus, a brain region critical for memory and learning.
+While short bursts of cortisol can be beneficial, sustained high levels can be toxic to the hippocampus, a brain region critical for memory and learning.
 This is akin to a constant, harsh wind blowing through the garden, making it difficult for new growth to take root.

 Similarly, the decline in estrogen and testosterone that occurs with aging can contribute to the cognitive changes many people experience.
 The gardeners become less efficient, and the overall vibrancy of the garden may diminish.
-The goal of is to restore these gardeners to their optimal working capacity, providing the brain with the support it needs to maintain its plasticity and function at its best throughout life.
+The goal of hormonal optimization is to restore these gardeners to their optimal working capacity, providing the brain with the support it needs to maintain its plasticity and function at its best throughout life.

 Intermediate